Erty-Gamedev/GoldSrc-Map2Prop/README.md

 Take a look at the [Issues](https://github.com/Erty-Gamedev/GoldSrc-Map2Prop/issues) page and make sure the bug/feature hasn't been already been posted.

 If the bug/feature is new, feel free to open a new issue.
 Be as detailed and specific as you can be.<br />
-If it's a bug report, please include steps to reproduce the issue.
+If it's a bug report, please include the steps for reproducing the issue.
 Any log files (from /logs) or input map files will be very helpful in investigating the bug.

 ## Contributing
 Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md).